Contaminated DNA Samples

 The problem that could arise from taking a swab test is from people who smoke.
 Although the act of smoking does not technically cause your cheek swab samples to fail, you still need to refrain from taking a cigarette at least 1 to 2 hours before taking the swab test.
 Any form of smoking could potentially degrade the quality of your sample or even cause the test itself to be contaminated, rendering your sample as a failure.

 In addition, you need to pay attention to ensure that you do not eat or drink anything within that 1 to 2 hour period before you start attempting the cheek swab.
 Any foreign substance, no matter how big or small, can drastically impact the results of your test.

 Simply keep in mind to keep your mouth free from any outside substance at least an hour or 2 before the swabbing and you will be fine.
 A contaminated sample would result in you repeating the same process at a later date which could put a hamper on your plans.

-Mishandling The Samples Could Lead To Cross-Contamination
+Mishandling The Swabs Could Lead To Contaminated DNA Samples

 It is not just your mouth that needs to be clean from any outside debris when handling DNA samples, you should also maintain a clean and sterilized hand when handling your sample.